 Second go-round of batches:

 For my sized bin, 2 cups of 6 colors wasn’t enough, so I went back and made another 2-cup batch of each.
 This means my 35-quart bin holds 24 cups of rice.
+I can’t find 35-quart bins anywhere, but I linked to a 41-quart bin from Amazon in the list of ingredients.
 You’ll want to assess it as you go and see how much rice you need to color for your bin.
 You can always add plain white rice to fill it up later.

 And here’s Gage, dumbfounded as to why we are letting him — no, encouraging him — to play with this mess-inducing substance.

 And while we’re on the subject of “mess,” do you mind if I give you a perspective from this side of my life?
 I watch my beloved son and daughter-in-law while Gage is playing with the rice, and I (we) know what they’re thinking.
 They’re very thoughtfully thinking that they don’t want to leave a mess for me.
 But it’s just not possible to let him enjoy that rice and not expect a mess.
-Sometimes he takes handfuls and just throws them across the room.
+Sometimes he takes handfuls and throws them across the room, just for the sheer joy of hearing all those tinkly drops hitting the floor.
 I laid a tablecloth on the floor under the bin, thinking it might help.
 Hahahahah!
 Not so much.
 I think I’ve swept and vacuumed more in the past week than in the past year.